johnmichaelkuczynski/CRITICALTHINKING-1/replit.md

 - Living Book now displays beautifully formatted content with proper headings, sections, and styling
 - Application successfully loads without runtime errors and transformation is fully complete

-### Critical System Fixes - January 4th, 2025 ✅
+### TRUE PASSTHROUGH GRADING SYSTEM - January 4th, 2025 ✅
-- **SEMANTIC GRADING IMPLEMENTATION**: Completely replaced exact text matching with AI-powered semantic evaluation
+- **COMPLETE GRADING OVERHAUL**: Removed all internal grading logic and replaced with pure LLM passthrough system
-- **OpenAI GPT-4o Integration**: Added `/api/evaluate-answer` endpoint using GPT-4o for intelligent answer assessment
+- **Multi-LLM Model Selection**: Users can choose between OpenAI GPT-4, Claude 4, DeepSeek, and Perplexity for grading
-- **75% Similarity Threshold**: Implemented smart grading that accepts paraphrasing and focuses on reasoning correctness
+- **TRUE SEMANTIC EVALUATION**: LLM decides if answer is correct based on reasoning and understanding, not word matching
-- **Generate New Lecture Fix**: Updated all AI model prompts from "symbolic logic" to "Critical Thinking" course content
+- **GRADE DISPUTE SYSTEM**: Students can dispute grades directly in the interface with automatic re-evaluation by different model
-- **Show Lecture Summary Fix**: Fixed lecture generation API to produce Critical Thinking content instead of logic
+- **NO THRESHOLD SCORING**: Eliminated similarity thresholds - LLM makes binary correct/incorrect decisions with explanations
-- **Real-time Semantic Scoring**: Homework and quiz answers now evaluated for conceptual understanding, not exact wording
+- **TRANSPARENT GRADING**: Shows which AI model graded each answer and provides detailed reasoning for each decision
-- **Multi-Model Support**: Semantic evaluation works across OpenAI, Anthropic, and other AI models
+- **ZERO INTERFERENCE**: App no longer injects any grading logic - pure passthrough to selected LLM
-- **Grading Revolution**: Students no longer penalized for different phrasing - system evaluates actual understanding
+- **GRADING REVOLUTION**: System now accepts any correct reasoning regardless of phrasing, examples, or word choice

 ### Interactive Homework References Implementation ✅
 - **CLICKABLE LINKS REVOLUTION**: Transformed all static homework references, answer keys, and action items into interactive links